hhornbacher/boox-note-parser/docs/format.md

   Some fields within protobuf structures (e.g., pen settings, canvas state) are stored as JSON strings and must be parsed separately.

 - **Custom Binary:**
   Points data (handwriting strokes) is stored in a custom binary format, described below.
+See the implementation in [`src/points.rs`](../src/points.rs).

 ---